s00d/onlinesim-js-api/README.md

 # Onlinesim JS API

-js Api for onlinesim for node and vanilla js
+Wrapper for automatic reception of SMS-messages by onlinesim.ru for node and vanilla js

  - full typescript support